Mark Henderson (swimmer): Career

-Before his high school years, Olympic champion Mark Henderson swam for the Fort Washington Pool Sharks in the Prince-Monte Swim League in Fort Washington, Prince Georges County, Maryland, where he still holds records in the 10-year-old & Under 25-meter Butterfly in 1980 and the 15-18-year-old 100 Freestyle in 1988.
-While in high school, Henderson swam for Curl-Burke Swim Club (renamed to Nation's Capital Swim Club) and was coached by Jeff King.'
+Before his high school years, Olympic champion Mark Henderson swam for the Fort Washington Pool Sharks in the Prince-Monte Swim League in Fort Washington, Prince George's County, Maryland, where he still holds records in the 10-year-old & Under 25-meter Butterfly in 1980 and the 15-18-year-old 100 Freestyle in 1988.
+While in high school, Henderson swam for Curl-Burke Swim Club (Now known as the Nation's Capital Swim Club) and was coached by Jeff King.'
 He credits his success to his Coach Jeff King, his parents and the people he trained with.
 He attended college at the University of California, Berkeley where he swam for coach Nort Thornton's California Golden Bears swimming and diving team.

-At the U.S. Olympic Trials in 1992, Henderson entered the meet ranked 2nd in the world in the 100m butterfly but concentrated too much on his competition and took out his race much too fast (under world record pace at the 50m mark).
+At the U.S. Olympic Trials in 1992, Henderson entered the meet ranked 2nd in the world in the 100m butterfly but concentrated too much on his competition's race strategy and breaking the world record, which resulted in him taking out his race much too fast (under world record pace at the 50m mark).
 He led the race to the final 10 meters, where he "bonked" and dropped from first to seventh place.
 It was a turning point in his life, though.

 Henderson returned to competition after an 8-month retirement with a vengeance.
 In 1993, Henderson won gold at the U.S. Open and Summer U.S. Nationals and another two gold medals at the Pan Pacific Championships.
 He finished his comeback year with a gold and two silvers at the inaugural Short Course World Championships in Palma, Majorca.